Maria-Pavlova/WatchList/README.md

 Azure Deployment via Terraform

-This project demonstrates how to deploy an application infrastructure on Microsoft Azure using Terraform.
+This project used to deploy an application infrastructure on Microsoft Azure using Terraform.
 It includes the creation of an Azure Resource Group, App Service Plan, SQL Server, and SQL Database, among other resources, fully automated using Terraform scripts.

 Features
 Automated deployment of infrastructure using Infrastructure as Code (IaC) principles.